roice3/TilingBot/README.md

 This currently uses the R3.Core library from my HyperbolicModels project.
 If you want to build, you'll need to sync and build that repo as well.

-It also uses TweetSharp as a NuGet package, so that should just work.
+It also uses LinqToTwitter as a NuGet package, so that should just work.